fernunezpan/family_movies_analysis_in_sql/README.md

-In this project we explore data patterns on movies that families watch.
+SQL data exploration for patterns on movies that families watch.

 INSIGHTS WE EXPLORE IN THE QUERIES:
 - How rental of family-friendly movies compares to the duration of all rented movies